Click here to view the 2017 Onsite Program.

 General Session Panel – Legislative Changes and Regulatory Issues that Impact Your Business

-Speakers: Bryan Greene, HUD Representative; Harry J. Kelly, Esq., Nixon Peabody LLP, Amici counsel for NARPM® and other housing organizations in Supreme Court litigation.
+Speakers: Lynn M. Grosso, Director of the Office of Enforcement at HUD’s Washington DC Fair Housing Headquarters; Harry J. Kelly, Esq., Nixon Peabody LLP, Amici counsel for NARPM® and other housing organizations in Supreme Court litigation.

 Moderator: Scott Abernathy, MPM® RMP®, Reliant Property, Inc.